 Location: Gorges Lodge is set high above Batoka Gorge in Zimbabwe.
 It is 22kms from Victoria Falls and 19kms from Victoria Falls Airport, driving time about 30 minutes.

 Activities: The lodge provides one free twice daily transfer to Vic Falls, where a range of activities is available including sunset cruises, white water rafting and helicopter flights (at additional cost).
 Each guest is able to enjoy up to 2 free activities a day, such as a guided tour of Vic Falls, a visit to a local village and school, and a sunset cruise on the Zambezi.
 You can also go on a guided walk in the gorge for sundowners.
-Other activities available at an extra cost include full day canoe trails and horse riding.
+Other activities available at an extra cost include full day canoe trails, horse riding and canyoning.

 Dining: The food is good and is cooked to order.
 Meals are taken at individual tables.

-Children: Children aged 7 years and older are welcome.
+Children: Children aged seven years and older are welcome.
 They should be kept under supervision at all times.

 Health: This is a malarial area.

 Communication: There is internet access, and some mobile phone reception.